mcarans/hdx-scraper-geonode/README.md

 titleabstract_mapping are terms in the title or abstract that mean that particular tags should be added to the HDX metadata tags.

-For more fine grained tuning of these, you can do:
+For more fine grained tuning of these, you retrieve the dictionaries and manipulate them directly:

     geonodetohdx = GeoNodeToHDX('https://geonode.wfp.org', downloader)
     ignore_data = geonodetohdx.get_ignore_data()